Semantic-Syntactic Discrepancy in Images (SSDI): Learning Meaning and Order of Features from Natural Images: Extra quantitative results

-In Table \ref{table:testacc_celeba} and \ref{table:testacc_sun} we add more results for the task of in-distribution anomaly detection, on CelebA (7 classes) and SUN-RGBD (13 classes), respectively. \paragraph{CelebA} The segmentation model is ResNet18+FPN.
+In Table~\ref{table:testacc_celeba} and Table~\ref{table:testacc_sun} we add more results for the detection task of SSDI corruptions, on CelebA (7 classes) and SUN-RGBD (13 classes), respectively.

+\paragraph{CelebA} The segmentation model is ResNet-18 with FPN.
 The input images have sizes 256 $\times$ 256.
-All results are reported using the baseline test method "Bi-LSTM+next semantics".
-From Table \ref{table:testacc_celeba}, we observe that the grammar detection framework exhibits reliable performance when the size of the corrupted patch exceeds 30 $\times$ 30: >80\% on patch shuffling tasks, 92.51\% on puzzle solving with 4 permutations, >80\% on patch blackout tasks, and >60\% on patch blurring tasks. \paragraph{SUN-RGBD} The segmentation model is ResNet50 encoder-decoder (RedNet).
+All results are reported using the first grammar validation method, which relies on the combination of using bi-LSTM and comparing the predicted part semantics to the estimated part semantics within the image itself (i.e. without the memorized average part semantics).
+From Table~\ref{table:testacc_celeba}, we observe that the proposed approach exhibits reliable performance when the size of the corrupted patch exceeds 30 $\times$ 30: $>$80\% on patch shuffling SSDI, 92.51\% on puzzle solving SSDI with 4 permutations, $>$80\% on patch blackout SSDI.

+\paragraph{SUN-RGBD} The segmentation model is ResNet-50 with encoder-decoder (RedNet).
 The input images have sizes 640 $\times$ 480.
-All results are reported using the baseline test method "Bi-LSTM+next semantics".
+All results are reported using the first grammar validation method, which relies on the combination of using bi-LSTM and comparing the predicted part semantics to the estimated part semantics within the image itself (i.e. without the memorized average part semantics).
 Two segmentation granularities are used, 13-class coarse segmentation merged from 37-classes, and the original 37-class fine segmentation.
-From Table \ref{table:testacc_sun}, we observe corruption detection performance for the two levels of granularity.
-In tasks such as patch shuffling, puzzle solving, and patch blurring, using coarser 13-class semantic masks boosts syntax sequence reasoning and improves grammar validation performance.
-This is due to the better sequential reasoning capability that the Bi-LSTM learns from coarse patch masks.
+From Table~\ref{table:testacc_sun}, we observe SSDI detection performance for the two levels of granularity.
+For patch shuffling SSDI and puzzle solving SSDI, using coarser 13-class semantic masks boosts syntax sequence reasoning and improves grammar validation performance.
+This is due to the better sequential reasoning capability that the bi-LSTM learns from coarse patch masks.
 Meanwhile, in the task of patch blackout, using finer 37-class semantic masks has an edge.
 The blackened patch semantics is easier to discern when the segmentation is finer, leading to a longer syntax sequence and higher variations in the predicted semantic values.